-The CAS targets a multidisciplinary audience of professionals involved in personalized molecular oncology, including laboratory managers, biologists, bioinformaticians, pathologists, geneticlinicians and pharmaceutical cists, company employees.
+CAS multidisciplinary The targets a audience of professionals involved in personalized molecular oncology, including laboratory managers, biologists, bioinformaticians. pathologists, geneticists, clinicians and pharmaceutical company employees.
 Applicants are selected on the basis of their CV and demonstrated interest and experience in personalized oncology, and are expected to hold a university degree (MSc or MD).